Baltimore Transit Riders Need…

 A photo of a Passenger Information Display (PID) screen on the platform of a WMATA Metrorail station showing Red Line trains to Glenmont arriving in 2, 6, and 12 minutes.

-DC Metro Frequencies on a Recent Saturday
+DC Metro frequencies on a recent Saturday

 MTA must provide 10 to 15-minute weekday bus and light rail service, along with 20 to 30-minute evening and weekend service as soon as possible.
 This level of frequency is identified in the National Association of City Transportation Officials’ Transit Street Design Guide and informs schedules for other urban transit systems in the United States.